Themes in React.js

-The advantage of this way is you can use the color value from the Theme variable value as a function of LESS.
-For example, you can use color functions such as lighten, darken, and fade-in of LESS.
+The advantage of this method is being able to use the color value from the Theme variable value as a function of LESS.
+For example, you can use color functions such as lighten, darken, and fade-in with LESS.

-But there is a problem with it.
-IDE doesn’t support auto-completion.
-Because it doesn’t know the type of the theme that I brought from the LESS file.
+But there is a small problem with this method.
+IDE doesn’t support auto-completion because it doesn’t know the type of the theme that I brought from the LESS file.
 (To resolve this issue, you must create a d.ts file of the LESS file.
-I tried to create a d.ts. file every time the LESS file was changed, but it wasn’t smooth.)
+I tried to create a d.ts. file every time the LESS file was changed, but it wasn’t a smooth transition.)

-So the second try was building a LESS file with a TS file.
+Second Method: Building a LESS file with a TS file

 First, make a “theme.ts” file.
-And create a theme object and add primary_color and info_color keys.
-Then export.
+Then create a theme object and add primary_color and info_color keys.
+Export!

-This time make the ‘theme.ts’ file as a theme variable.
-And do the same way to create a ThemeProvider.
+Now make the ‘theme.ts’ file as a theme variable.
+Follow this method to create a ThemeProvider as well.

-The hardest part is how to watch files.
+The most difficult part is how to watch your files.

 So I decided to use a node.
 Define the source path to the TS file and the target path to the LESS file.

-Next, Create a function called “buildLessVar” In the function, read the “theme.ts” file and replace it with a dash from underscore to create the file.
+Next, create a function called “buildLessVar”.
+Have the function read the “theme.ts” file and replace it with a dash from underscore to create the file.

-Use ‘watchFile’ in the “nodeJS” to run the “buildLessVar” function whenever the “theme.ts” file updated.
+Use “watchFile” in the “nodeJS” to run the “buildLessVar” function whenever the “theme.ts” file updates.